-Guillain-Barre syndrome is relatively rare autoimmune condition in which the immune system attacks the body’s own nerves.
+Guillain-Barre syndrome is a condition where the body attacks itself (autoimmune).
+In GBS the immune system attacks the body’s own nerves.
 Essentially the immune system begins to treat the nerves as if they were a virus or bacterium and tries to destroy them.
 Nerves that are attacked and destroyed are no longer able to transmit signals to the brain, resulting in tingling, numbness, and paralysis.

 There are several types of Guillain-Barre syndrome, including acute motor axonal neuropathy (AMAN), acute motor-sensory axonal neuropathy (AMSAN), acute inflammatory demyelinating polyradiculoneuropathy (AIDP), and Miller Fisher syndrome (MFS).
 In the United States AIDP is the most common type.
 A small number of individuals who contract the acute form of the illness go on to suffer from the chronic form of the disease, called chronic inflammatory demyelinating polyneuropathy.